 We are located at the end of the road at the last place on earth!
 Our neighbors in to the North, East, and South are jaguars, tapirs, and native indigenous tribes still living under their traditional cultural customs.
 To the West approximately 33 kilometers we have a river port and the capital city of Puerto Ayacucho.

 Bordering the Wilderness

 We are geographically located most ideally bordering protected demarcated indigenous territories, an ecological reserve and are within the Catañiapo River watershed that provides drinking water to the capital (under special sustainable use laws).
 We are also far enough away from town that there are no police or legal jurisdiction of regular state agencies.
 The indigenous nations that border our property are self-governed, beyond this we have the laws of nature to help govern us most logically.

 It is still Venezuela

 Now located in the Indigenous State of the Amazon (Estado Indigena Amazonas) as of October 12, 2016 per Liborio Guarulla in a formal ceremony renaming the state.
-His Excellency Liborio Guarulla represents 19 indigenous tribal nations politically and is also the duly elected governor on his 3rd term.
-The Indigenous State of the Amazon is an autonomous political and economic territory formerly called Amazonas, Venezuela, it has the potential to secede from the Bolivarian Republic of Venezuela with the assistance of non-stat actors or the United Nations.
+The Indigenous State of the Amazon is an autonomous political and economic territory formerly called Amazonas, Venezuela.
+In 2020 the Indigenous Piaroa gained their rights to govern themselves, we are still understanding the implications of this.